typelead/eta/docs/source/eta-tutorials.rst

    foreign export java "@static com.typelead.Util.test" main :: IO ()

 Here we have delegated the input and output to Eta side and are exporting the entire main method to Java.
+The line `hSetBuffering stdin LineBuffering` is optional.
+It establishes the whole point of ``Pipes`` by not holding the input in memory.
 Now let us build the uber jar for this:

 .. code-block:: console